aadritraj/vmware-cds-fetcher/README.md

 this is not meant for piracy, as workstation are now free for non-commercial purposes

-GOD FORBID BROADCAM MAKE USABLE DOWNLOAD PAGES
+GOD FORBID BROADCOM MAKE USABLE SOFTWARE